YarivGilad/React-02-useState--start/readme.md

-2. Refactor the `<App>` component move anything related to the counting books into the `<Books>` component it should have its own state, along with its UI and the updating function.
+2. Refactor the `<App>` component move anything related to the counting books into the `<Books>` component it should have its own state, as well as its own UI.

 3. Create similar components to count `customrs` and `employees`.
    (See the goal solution--screenshot.jpg in the project root)